php-repos/phpkg-documentations/getting-started.md

 Now you will see two added directories, `builds` and `Packages`.
 Saeghe will use the `Packages` directory to keep your added package’s source files.
-The `builds` directory will be used by Saeghe when you run the `build` command that we will explain later.
+The `builds` directory will be used by Saeghe when you run the `build` command we will explain later.

 Also, you will see two new files added to your application.
 `Saeghe.config.json` and `saeghe.config-lock.json`.